 The first digit had only 2 phalanges that is in agreement with the findings of Sundaram et al., (2015) in orange rumped agouti.
 The middle phalanx was absent in the first digit in the present study.
 The size of the distal phalanx was as per the order of length of the metacarpals.
 The distal phalanx of the first digit was the shortest.
-Contrarily, Miller (2013)opined that the distal phalanges of all the four main digits were of the same size.
+Contrarily, Miller (2013) (is not cited in the references!) opined that the distal phalanges of all the four main digits were of the same size.
 In this species, all the five digits presented a prominent extensor process in the dorsal part of the distal phalanx.
-Miller (2013) in dog reported that the extensor process were small and present only in the four main digits in dog.
+Miller (2013) (is not cited in the references!) in dog reported that the extensor process were small and present only in the four main digits in dog.
 The distal part of the distal phalanges had ungual process that were in the form of a laterally compressed cone (Fig 5) and were covered by the horny claw.
-The ungula crest was seen as the bony shelf that encircled the dorsal and lateral parts of the base of this process as reported by Miller (2013) in dog.
+The ungula crest was seen as the bony shelf that encircled the dorsal and lateral parts of the base of this process as reported by Miller (2013) (is not cited in the references!) in dog.
 In the present study, the dorsal and distal sesamoids were not noticed as reported by El-Ghazali and El-Behery (2018) in cat.